lecture

 A shallow maiolica bowl with a painting of two men riding white horses and a third man who had fallen from his brown horse on the ground.
 In the sky above, the sun appears from behind clouds, with a ray directed toward the man on the ground.
 The scene depicts the biblical story of the conversion of Saul.

-Alison Luchs, Curator of Early European Sculpture and Deputy Head, Department of Sculpture and Decorative Arts, National Gallery of Art Luch will discuss ways maiolica artists adapted major works of […]
+Alison Luchs, Curator of Early European Sculpture and Deputy Head, Department of Sculpture and Decorative Arts, National Gallery of Art, will discuss ways maiolica artists adapted major works of Renaissance […]

 Artist Talk – Siobhán Byrns

-A leaf with a woman's face on it.
+A Hosta leaf with a photographic image of a young woman's face imprinted on it.
+Her eyes are closed and her features are relaxed.

 Artist Siobhán Byrns will discuss her exhibition, The Green Ribbon: Chlorophyll Prints by Siobhán Byrns.
 Byrns’ ephemeral chlorophyll prints on Hosta leaves critique the romanticized ideals imposed on women, particularly […]